Technology-Snail/MySnail/README.md

 # MySnail Chrome Extension
 This chrome extension, developed by TechnologySnail, allows you to have a **virtual pet snail** that shows up on _every website_ you visit.
 You can **_customize_** your snail by changing its colors, size, and speed in the popup menu or in the options page.
 The snail continuously crawls across the screen, and comes out of the left side after it has fully disappeared off the right side of the screen.
-To hide the snail, simply double-click it.
-It will come back when you reload the page or come back to it.

 # MySnail API
-Although the chrome extension is MySnail's central purpose, MySnail also has an API.
+Although the chrome extension is the main reason for MySnail, MySnail also has an API.
 If you are a website developer, you can add a touch of fun to any site by including the following code in the `<head>` element of your page:
 ```
 <script src="https://technology-snail.github.io/MySnail/resources/snail.js"></script>
 <script>new mySnail()</script>